 What Are Drop Cookies?

 Drop cookies are one of the easiest kinds of cookies to make!
-For drop cookies, the batter is dropped from a spoon or a scoop onto the cookie tray.
+For drop cookies, the batter is dropped from a spoon or a scoop onto a cookie tray.

-Chocolate chip cookies are a form of drop cookies.
+Chocolate chip cookies are a form of drop cookies, and so is this easy Easter cookies recipe.

-A few common dessert flavors for spring are coconut, citrus, almond, white chocolate, and carrot cake.
-And yes, I’ve even had carrot cake cookies.
-They are delicious, moist and chewy, and packed with flavor!
+A few common dessert flavors for spring are coconut, citrus (especially lemon), almond, white chocolate, and carrot cake.

 - Robin Egg Sugar Cookie Cups with Strawberry White Chocolate Ganache

-- 3-Ingredient Chocolate-Covered Peanut Butter Eggs (Reese’s Peanut Butter Eggs Copycat)
+- 3-Ingredient Chocolate-Covered Peanut Butter Recipe (Reese’s Chocolate Peanut Butter Eggs Copycat)

 Ingredients